 After The Answer was killed by Dagger, Kingpin hired Dr. Johnathon Ohnn to create a superhuman to replace him.
 Ohnn decided to try to recreate Cloak's powers for the superhuman.
 But there was a malfunction on the machine and Ohnn found himself in a dimension called the Spotworld.
 Using one of the portals, Ohnn returned but found himself covered with spots.
 These spots were actually portals to the Spotworld.

 At this time Spider-Man, along with Black Cat, decided to investigate Fisk's lab.
-Ohnn fought them using the name "The Spot".
-Spot managed to score his first victory against the two of them.
-But Spider-Man returned later and defeated Spot, destroying his confidence.
+Ohnn fought them using the name "The Spot", managing to score his first victory against the two of them.
+However, Spider-Man returned later and defeated Spot, destroying his confidence.

 Spot was created by Al Milgrom and Herb Trimpe.
 He first appeared in 1985's The Spectacular Spider-Man #94.